Cailyn Hansen

 - Link in course materials

-- Theodor Adorno & Max Horkheimer, Dialectic of Enlightenment (excerpts)
+- Theodor Adorno & Max Horkheimer, Dialectic of Enlightenment (Chapters 1 and 2)

 - Link in course materials

-- Hanegraaff, Esotericism and the Academy (ch.
-3 “Enlightenment and Exile”)
+- Hanegraaff, Esotericism and the Academy (Chapter 3)

 Session 8: Fascism and the Occult: What’s the connection?